 The biggest problem with pop-ups is that they happen too quickly before your visitors even get a chance to scope around your website and see what your content is all about.

 So when you hit them with a pop-up right away, they’ll do 1 of 3 things: Leave your website because they’re annoyed you popped up too quickly, leave your website because the closing “x” on the pop-up isn’t obvious, or they’ll find that closing “x” and hit it without even reading what the pop-up says.
 Either way, it’s a triple lose, lose….lose situation.

 If you’re going to have a pop up on your website, ya gotta do it the right way.

 Sidenote: Having intrusive pop-ups could also hurt your SEO score! (source)

 Pop Up Example: notemaker.com.au

 Notice on this pop-up example that the “X” in the corner blends in and doesn’t stand out enough.
-This could create frustration for website visitors that aren’t interested in the offer.On this guest post @mariah_magazine shares the 5 reasons people could be bouncing from your websiteClick To Tweet
+This could create frustration for website visitors that aren’t interested in the offer.Find out 5 reasons people could be bouncing from your websiteClick To Tweet

 3 | Your Navigation is Confusing